MEET SARAH

 Proven Results, Bipartisan Impact

-By her second year in office (2024), Sarah has proven she can bridge the aisle to deliver tangible wins for Kentuckians:
+By her second year in office in 2024, Sarah had proved she can bridge the aisle to deliver tangible wins for Kentuckians, and her success continues.

 From Foster Parent to Legislator